Zoey 102: Plot

-Zoey Brooks, now a struggling, 32-year-old producer for a reality TV show called "LOVE: Fully Charged", is asked by her best friend, Quinn Pensky, to be the maid of honor at her and Logan Reese's wedding, which is on the same weekend as the season finale of Zoey's show.
-Zoey also has unresolved feelings for the best man, Chase Matthews, whom she has not had any contact with for 15 years since leaving him on a Hawaiian vacation after high school; Chase is now dating someone else.
-Zoey devises an elaborate plan to fulfill both commitments, hiring Todd Schupert, an actor who auditioned for "LOVE: Fully Charged," to pose as her boyfriend.
+Zoey Brooks, now 32 years old and a struggling producer for a reality TV show called "LOVE: Fully Charged", is asked to be the maid of honor at the wedding of her best friend Quinn Pensky, now a successful inventor, to Logan Reese, which is on the same weekend as the season finale of Zoey's show.
+Zoey also has unresolved feelings for best man Chase Matthews, currently an elementary school teacher with whom she has not had any contact for 15 years since leaving him on a Hawaiian vacation after high school.
+Zoey devises an elaborate plan to fulfill both commitments, hiring Todd Schupert, an actor who auditioned for "LOVE: Fully Charged," to pose as her false boyfriend, successful surgeon Hugo Hemsworth.

-At the pre-wedding party, Zoey reunites with old friends.
-She sneaks away to help Jordan B., one of the finalists on her show, before returning to find Quinn hiding.
-Quinn admits that she feels uncomfortable with the wedding's size and opulence.
-The group goes to a karaoke bar, where a confrontation ensues between Todd and Chase, the latter insisting that he is over Zoey.
-The next day, Todd looks after Jordan while Zoey attends the wedding rehearsal, but Jordan gets amnesia from a head injury and forgets his lines for the finale.
-On the wedding day, Zoey goes to pick up the rings, and Chase accidentally joins her.
-They are distant at first, but after being pressured into kissing by the confused jewelers, they start to connect.
-Zoey apologizes to Chase for leaving him in Hawaii and the two admit to still having feelings for each other after all these years, and they share a more genuine kiss.
+At the pre-wedding party, Zoey reunites with her old friends before sneaking away to help Jordan B., one of the finalists on her show.
+She returns to find a distraught Quinn, who admits that she feels uncomfortable with the wedding's size and opulence.
+The group goes to a karaoke bar, where a confrontation ensues between Todd and Chase, the latter insisting that he is over Zoey and is happy in his new relationship.
+The next day, Todd looks after Jordan while Zoey attends the wedding rehearsal, but Jordan suffers a head injury that makes him forget his "LOVE" lines.
+On the wedding day, Zoey goes to pick up the rings, accompanied by Chase.
+They are distant at first, but start to connect after being pressured into kissing by the confused jewelers.
+Zoey apologizes to Chase for leaving him in Hawaii, and the two admit to still having feelings for each other, leading to a more genuine kiss.